HVAC-By-Pfaender/HVAC-Building-and-Process-Automation/README.md

 ![alt vacation functionality](https://www.hvac-automation.com/files/inhalte/hvac/Landingpage%20HVAC/holidayfunction.gif)

-Finished system for vacation days / works holidays, as well as public holidays and special times can be specified.
+Finished system for vacation days/works holidays, as well as public holidays and special times,  can be specified.

-With this macro, the user can intuitively define "exception times" that have an influence on the control of their system.
+With this macro, the user can intuitively define "exception times" that influence the control of their system.
 But even you, as a programmer, benefit from this macro, as you can use the settings in a recurring manner and simply via an interface in the program.

 ### Placing of elements via drag and drop

 ![alt placing elements](https://www.hvac-automation.com/files/inhalte/hvac/Landingpage%20HVAC/DragNDrop.gif)

-All visualisation elements can be easily selected from an available pool of macros and placed via drag and drop
+All visualisation elements can be easily selected from an available pool of macros and placed via drag and drop.

 ### User-friendly parameterisation of the functional components